Day 1: "Rooting & Rising" / जड़ से उठान

 ---

 Story: In the ancient Gurukul tradition -- where students lived with their teacher and learned through daily practice -- every morning began with Sukshma Vyayama.
 Before any asana, before any meditation, the body was prepared gently, joint by joint.
 The word "Sukshma" means subtle.
 These are small movements with powerful effects.
-We honor that tradition now by warming the body the way it has been done for centuries.

 Duration: ~3 minutes total